indentapis/examples/webhooks/change/terraform-aws-okta-webhook/readme.md

 ## About Example

-This is a simple example showing how to use [Terraform](https://terraform.io) to deploy a function that can create requests in atSpoke.
+This is a simple example showing how to use [Terraform](https://terraform.io) to deploy a function that can add or remove users from Okta Groups programatically.